reedws/IT3049C/Assignments/8.Tag_Extractor/index.md

 We normalize our tags by making them all the same case or ignoring case when we process the documents.

 ## Directions
-Create a Java Swing GUI program that lest the user pick a text file and a stop/noise words file to scan for and extract tags.
+Create a Java Swing GUI program that let's the user pick a text file and a stop/noise words file to scan for and extract tags.
 - Display the name of the file you’re extracting the tags from.
 - Display the tags and their frequency in a JtextArea/Scroll Pane.